 The School Act gives parents the right, through PACs, to assume an advisory role in every school.
 PAC is the officially recognized collective voice of parents of their school.
 A PAC, through its elected officers, may advise the school board, the principal, and staff of any matter relating to the mental, physical, social, and educational welfare of its students.

-To learn more about volunteering with the PAC, see our page on JustServe.org.
+To learn more about volunteering at the school at with other community organizations, see JustServe.org.